Jump to Navigation

 Patient Education

-• Patients that are at high risk for malnutrition (CNST 2) require dietician assessment.
-It is essential that the patient is able to meet their energy, carbohydrate, and protein needs prior to surgery.
+• Patients with a CNST score of 2 are at high risk for malnutrition and require dietician assessment.
+It is essential that the patient is able to meet their carbohydrate and protein needs prior to surgery.
 For 2-4 weeks prior to surgery an increase in dietary protein (aiming for 1.2-2 g/kg/day) may be recommended.
+(9) If individual is malnourished, total protein increases to 1.5-2.0 g/kg/day (10).

 • Refer to online patient resources